Wild weather causing havoc in Christchurch, heavy rain heading for Wellington tonight

 A roof has lifted off a house in Sumner and loose roofing iron has also been swept off buildings in the central city.

-More than four thousand homes in Christchurch and Banks Peninsula are without power.
+More than four thousand homes in Christchurch and Banks Peninsula were without power earlier this evening with some expected to remain out into tomorrow morning.

+By 8pm Orion had restored power to about 2400 customers, with around 1600 remaining without power.

+Orion general manager of infrastructure Steve Macdonald said multiple outages in 11 different locations were slowing restoration efforts.

 The strong winds also meant Air New Zealand ground staff in Christchurch could not work on the tarmac causing delays to seven regional cities and one cancellation.